Dusk-Labs/dim/README.md

 ![Dashboard](docs/design/dashboard.jpg)
 [![Discord](https://img.shields.io/discord/834495310332035123)](http://discord.gg/YJCrFTykQ4)

-Dim is a self hosted media manager.
+Dim is a self-hosted media manager.
 With minimal setup, Dim will organize and beautify your media collections, letting you access and play them anytime from anywhere.

 ## Running from binaries
 ### Dependencies